-Over 10% of drivers in Hawaii are uninsured.
-Hawaii doesn’t mandate uninsured motorist coverage, but consider adding it for protection against drivers with no car insurance.
+More than 9% of drivers in Hawaii are uninsured.
+Hawaii doesn't mandate uninsured motorist coverage but consider adding it for protection against drivers with no car insurance.

 In 2019, Hawaii increased fines and license-suspension lengths for first-time DUI offenders.
 Learn more about auto insurance coverage with a DUI violation on your driving record.

 Hold your horn.
 There's one sound absent from many Hawaiian roads: a car horn.
-In Hawaii, honking your horn is considered very rude unless it's an actual emergency.
+In Hawaii, honking your horn is often considered rude unless it's an actual emergency.

 How to get car insurance in Hawaii

 Talk to a licensed representative who will guide you through every step of the process.